Statutory Maternity Leave & Maternity Pay

 The employee must give her employer notice of when they intend to go on leave no later than the 15th week before the baby is due.
 Or if they cannot give notice then the employee should give notice as soon as possible.
 The employer is entitled to ask for written notice, including a medical certificate to say that the employee is pregnant and the date they are due to give birth.
 An employer must notify the employee of the end date of her maternity leave within 28 days of receiving her notification.

-The employee will be paid 2 different rates of SMP during Ordinary Maternity Leave.
+The employee will be paid two different rates of SMP during Ordinary Maternity Leave.

-1. For the first 6 weeks of leave the employee is entitled to 9/10ths (90%) of their normal weekly pay.
+1. For the first six weeks of leave, the employee is entitled to 9/10ths (90%) of their normal weekly pay.
 The normal weekly pay is worked out from what the employee received before Maternity Leave, (up to 12 weeks).

-2. After the first 6 weeks the employee is entitled to a minimum of £136.78 per week for the rest of the Ordinary Maternity Leave (33 weeks).
+2. After the first six weeks, the employee is entitled to £139.58 per week or 90% of their weekly pay, (whichever is the lowest amount) for the rest of the Ordinary Maternity Leave (33 weeks).

 SMP should be paid at the same time as the employee is normally paid, for example, weekly or monthly.
 The employer must also take off the normal deductions for tax and national insurance.

-If an employee is not entitled to SMP, but has a National Insurance record they will qualify for 39 weeks Maternity Allowance at £136.78 as an employee or a lower amount for the self-employed.
+If an employee is not entitled to SMP but has a National Insurance record, they will qualify for 39 weeks Maternity Allowance at £139.58 as an employee or a lower amount for the self-employed.

 An employee can also work for up to 10 days during maternity leave under the "stay in touch / keep in touch" provisions, without losing the right to maternity pay.